hku-mars/Point-LIO/README.md

 <img src="https://github.com/hku-mars/Point-LIO/raw/master/image/example4.gif"  width="35%" />
 </div>

-PULSAR is a self-rotating actuated by only one motor, [PULSAR](https://github.com/hku-mars/PULSAR)
+PULSAR is a self-rotating UAV actuated by only one motor, [PULSAR](https://github.com/hku-mars/PULSAR)

 ## 7. Contact us
 If you have any questions about this work, please feel free to contact me <hdj65822ATconnect.hku.hk> and Dr. Fu Zhang <fuzhangAThku.hk> via email.